aadiiks/CTF-Writeups/BCACTF2.0_2021/README.md

 | [Movie-Login-2](https://github.com/ivanchubb/CTF-Writeups/tree/main/2021/BCACTF%202.0/webex/Movie-Login-2) | Webex |
 | [Movie-Login-3](https://github.com/ivanchubb/CTF-Writeups/tree/main/2021/BCACTF%202.0/webex/Movie-Login-3) | Webex |

 - Unfortunately this time around I didn't really have the time to commit a whole weekend to the CTF.
-I did pop in and out intermittently and managed to scoop up a few easy ones and 1525 points overall.
+I did pop in and out intermittently and managed to scoop up a few easy and some intermediate.
 Hopefully when this is held next year i can commit more time to it and go through the challenges a bit more thuroughly.